 When evaluating investment performance, investors should be wary of the prices they see on their brokerage statements, which do not show the bond's total return and often undervalue the bond held.
 The price shown on an investor's statement is called "an evaluated price," which is an estimated price at which a large institutional money manager could sell the bond.
-Investors owning smaller quantities can often achieve better price execution than investors needing to sell $1 million plus of bonds, so always check a bond's depth of book to see what the current market price of your corporate bond is.
+Investors owning smaller quantities can often achieve better price execution than investors needing to sell $1 million plus of bonds, so always check a bond's depth of book when investing in bonds online to see what the current market price of your corporate bond is.

 In addition, brokerages typically only show the bond's capital gain/loss when showing its return.
 Most do not show a bond's total return, which includes interest income received and accrued plus capital appreciation / loss.
 When we calculate our investment returns, we show total returns and compare these to leading corporate bond ETFs.